Brennen-Hill/Brennen-Hill.github.io/_presentations/structural-plasticity-as-active-inference.md

 After contacting the workshop organizer, Dr. Dmitri Strukov (UCSB), regarding my research interests, I was invited to attend the NSF BRAID Workshop and encouraged to submit this work.
 My paper was accepted for a presentation.

 This was a highly selective event.
-I was one of only two undergraduates in attendance, presenting alongside a cohort comprised primarily of Principal Investigators.
+I was one of only two undergraduates in attendance, presenting alongside a cohort comprised primarily of principal investigators.

 ### The Poster